MarekHavel/BrainStorm/README.txt

-Official repository for the Brain Storm APP, for more info visit the documentation folder.[TODO]
+Official repository for the Brain Storm APP.
+For more information please refer to the "Documentation" folder.